zentrocdot/ComfyUI_Circle_Detection/README.md

 ## Introduction

 <p align="justify">Next to AI mathematical methods can be used for the detection
 of objects like a circle.
-This node is using Hough's transform for the detection of circles in an given image.
+This node is using Hough's Circle Transform for the detection of circles in an given image.
 The advantage of mathematical methods is that the recognised circles can be virtually predicted.
 I utilise this to create masks.</p>

 ## Usage